Saint Paul Police Department

 The Saint Paul Police Department (SPPD) is the main law enforcement agency with jurisdiction over the City of Saint Paul, Minnesota, United States.
 It was established in 1854, making it the oldest police organization in the state.
+In the beginning the men did not have a stationhouse.
+Prisoners were taken to the Fort Snelling brig until the city built a jail.
 The SPPD is the second largest law enforcement agency in Minnesota, after the Minneapolis Police Department.
-The department consists of 615 sworn officers and 200 non-sworn officials.
+The department consists of 575 sworn officers and 200 non-sworn officials.
 The current Chief of Police is Axel Henry.

-He is the 42nd chief in the history of the St.Paul Police Department and was sworn in November of 2022.
+He is the 42nd chief in the history of the St. Paul Police Department and was sworn in November 2022.

 History

 In 1920 St. Paul Councilman and Public Safety Commissioner Aloysius Smith, requested that the St. Paul Police start a Police program for the youth.
 Sergeant Frank Hetznecke was selected to create the program.
 In its first year, 750 students signed up for the training program and in February 1921 the first student monitored crossing took place with students from Cathedral school on Kellogg Blvd.
 Sergeant Hetznecke is credited with introducing the Sam Browne belt and badge that became synonymous with school patrol across the country and administering St. Paul's program for 30 years.

 During the Prohibition era, the department was remarkably corrupt.
 In 1936, the chief, Thomas Brown was fired after an investigation showed he had protected criminals including the Dillinger and the Barker-Karpis gangs.

 An arrest outside of a bar on 26 September 2010 is the subject of a lawsuit that claims excessive force.
 In March 2011, the elite Gang Strike Force was disestablished when a state audit could not account for 13 vehicles and over $18,000 in cash the unit had seized.
 The auditor's report indicated that Officer Ron Ryan had sold property his detail had retained.
 Press reports indicated the unit used money taken from gang members to attend a 2009 professional conference held in Hawaii.
 The SPPD had two prominent incidents of misconduct in relation to their dogs in 2016 and 2017.